 Preparing for interviews, online tests and assessment centres

-Although some employers may still select candidates on the basis of a single face-to-face interview many graduate employers will use a process consisting of a number of stages and a variety of activities.
-Some for example use online testing in the initial stages, and early interviews are often conducted by telephone, Skype or video link.
-The final stages can involve an assessment centre: typically a day that might include written tests, interviews, and group activities or presentations.
+Although some employers may still select candidates on the basis of a single face-to-face interview many will use a selection process consisting of multiple stages and a variety of activities.
+Some for example use online testing in the initial stages, and early interviews are often conducted by video link or telephone.
+The final stages can involve an assessment centre: typically a day including a combination of written tests, interviews, and group activities or presentations.
 For all of these, thorough preparation is critical to success – use the information below and the resources suggested to develop your skills and extend your knowledge.

 Situation (a brief outline of the circumstance)